Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 In fact, the Oscars have traditionally ignored sci-fi as capable of producing serious awards contenders because legacy Academy members often are unable to see past the genre as anything more than commercial or blockbuster fare.
 And even when sci-fi does get a chance to walk down the red carpet, it's usually in recognition for technical achievements in special effects or sound design.
 Some recent movies, however, such as Gravity or Arrival, manage to score Best Picture nominations, reminding the Academy that sci-fi can do more than entertain audiences with a trip to the Final Frontier or to that galaxy far, far away.

-With the 93rd Academy Awards set to air on ABC tonight, here are 16 Oscar-winning films that bucked the odds and added a few awards to their mantles.
+With the 94th Academy Awards set to air Sunday, March 27 on ABC, here are 16 Oscar-winning films that bucked the odds and added a few awards to their mantles.

 01. 20,000 Leagues Under the Sea (1954)